wandb/docs/docs/support/group_runs_custom_meter.md

 title: How can I change the colors of each run in the same group?
 displayed_sidebar: support
 tags:
+- runs
 - workspaces
 ---
-Currently, changing the colors of individual runs within a group is not possible.
+Changing the colors of individual runs within a group is not possible.
 All runs in the same group share a common color.